Growing Peperomias: How to Care for Radiator Plants

 Here’s what we’ll explore:

-Peperomia refers to a genus of plants that includes over 1,000 species, though only a fraction of these are commonly grown as houseplants.
+Peperomia is a genus of over 1,000 species, though only a fraction of these are commonly grown as houseplants.

 They’re part of the pepper family (Piperaceae), and the houseplants in this genus are sometimes referred to as radiator plants.